Sanmeet007/inkscribe/README.md

     Replace `<DB_USER>`, `<DB_PASSWORD>`, `<DATABASE_NAME>`, and so on with your actual database credentials and configuration.

 5. **Start Using InkScribe**: Once you've completed the above steps, your environment will be set up for using InkScribe.
 You can now start exploring the platform and sharing your writings with the world.

+## How to Get Started ( Using docker)

+To get started with InkScribe, follow these steps:

+1. **Download or Clone the Repository**: Begin by downloading or cloning the repository to your local machine.

+2. **Build the Project**: Open your terminal and navigate to the project's root directory.
+Run the following command to build the project using Maven:

+    ```bash
+    mvn package
+    ```

+3. **Build the docker images**: After packaging using maven run the following docker commands

+    ```bash
+    docker-compose build
+    ```

+4. **Start the server**: After builing the image you need to run container.

+    ```bash
+    docker-compose up -d
+    ```

+5. **Start Using InkScribe**: Once you've completed the above steps, your environment will be set up for using InkScribe.
+You can now start exploring the platform and sharing your writings with the world.

+6. **Terminate the server**: If you want to quit or terminate the server then run the following command.

+    ```bash
+    docker-compose down
+    ```

 If you have any questions or need further assistance, don't hesitate to reach out!